 How Much Does CMMC Certification Cost?

-If you're part of the Defense Industrial Base (DIB), one of the most common questions you’re asking right now is:
+If you are part of the Defense Industrial Base (DIB), one of the most common questions right now is straightforward:

 How much does CMMC certification cost?

-The honest answer: it depends on your level, scope, system maturity, and readiness.
-But there are clear cost ranges and drivers you should understand before budgeting for a CMMC assessment.
+The honest answer is: it depends on your level, scope, system maturity, and readiness.
+However, there are predictable cost ranges and identifiable drivers that should inform your budgeting strategy.

 This guide breaks down: